FLK-byte/NLW-Heat-RocketSeat/README.md

 This is a project made during NLW Heat week.

-This project was really important, because increased my knowledgement about libs, ts and what js can do.
+This project was really important, because increased my knowledgement about libs, ts, module css and what js can do.

 And I saw what packages like socket, prisma and jwt can do.